 Overall Mental Health Care is a great learning experience and I enjoy the work I do.

-Pros: i enjoy working in a fast paced hospital setting in which i can utilize critical thinking skills
+I enjoy working in a fast paced hospital setting in which I can utilize critical thinking skills

 Extremely high case load rarely time for any breaks and poor pay.

 Self-Employment in the ever shifting health care industry.

 Counselor, Transform Now Counseling LLC (Current Employee) – Louisville, CO – September 8, 2014

 I love being a small business owner and the statistics are staked against me.
 They say 96% of SBO fail in the first five years.
 That is not to say that I am not offering a valuable product--healing and moving forward after a break-up.
 I am a skilled counselor and intuitive.
 And, it takes a long time to establish systems that support a flourishing business.
 This is why I am seeking employment.
 I want to be able to support myself.

 CASE MANAGER (Former Employee) – Fort Smith, AR – May 6, 2014

 At this job position, I was responsible for providing case management services for adolescents with co-occuring disorders (drug and alcohol).
 In order to perform my position to the best of my ability I was required to build a professional but working relationship with client’s support network.
 I kept accurate and detailed documentation throughout the course of treatment.
 I provided case management services in both residential and outpatient settings.
 I was involved with the outpatient services in a leadership position of the Early Recovery program.
 I also provided paraprofessional services to individuals, families, and within group settings.